contaware/php-docs-notes/README.md

 The `int` data type is always signed, and its size depends from the platform (32-bit vs 64-bit), see the `PHP_INT_SIZE`, `PHP_INT_MAX` and `PHP_INT_MIN` constants.
 In PHP there is no difference between `float` and `double`, in fact `double` is an alias of `float`.
 There are the `PHP_FLOAT_MIN` and `PHP_FLOAT_MAX` constants.

-The `resource` data type holds a reference to an external resource, such as a database connection or a file handler.

 ```php
 $my_null = null;  // null
 $my_bool = true;  // true/false